MiamiOH-CSE274/Portfolio/README.md

 In the Adjacency Matrix, the vertex must be found and then you must go through each spot in the row to determine the neighbors of that vertex.

-Also with Adjacency Matrices, the question about a specific edge can be found easily, as well as inserting and deleting edges.
+With Adjacency Matrices, the question about a specific edge can be found easily, as well as inserting and deleting edges.

 With Adjacency Lists it is harder to check whether a specific edge is in the graph.
-Adjacency Lists save more space than Adjacency Matrix.
+The list pointed to by the vertex has to be searched through to determine if that edge is in the graph.

 An application where Adjacency Lists would be better is in this Vise project or in Road Map applications.